Ybalrid/cmake-cpp-nasm/README.md

 # cmake-cpp-nasm

-This repository demonstrate how to mix 64bit intel assembly code and a C++ project while staying "cross-platform" (at least on the OS side of things)
+This repository demonstrate how to mix x86_64 (AMD64) assembly code and a C++ project while staying as "cross-platform" as possible (at least on the OS side of things)

 This has been tested under:
  - Visual Studio 2019 + NASM 2.14.02 on Windows 10 64bit